pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ### Managing individual resources

 After you have created a resource type and added properties to it, you can create individual resources.
+An individual resource may, for example, represent the following:

+ - a person who works at your venue as a guide
+ - a room
+ - a piece of equipment

-Every resource type you create adds a new submenu under :navpath:Your organizer → :fa3-briefcase: Resources:.
+Every resource type you created in the previous step has added a new submenu under :navpath:Your organizer → :fa3-briefcase: Resources:.
 Navigate to the submenu for the resource type you created in the previous step.
 For instance, if you created a resource type named "Guide", navigate to :navpath:Your organizer → :fa3-briefcase: Resources → Guide:.

 Click the :btn-icon:fa3-plus: Add a Guide: button.
 If your resource has a different name, then the button will have a different label, too.